-Shopping cart abandonment rate was claimed to exceed 80% in the year 2018.
-For a business owner that means a lot of money left on the table.
+Shopping cart abandonment rate may exceed 80% in some stores.
+For a business owner, that means a lot of money left on the table.
 Offering a discount to customers leaving the checkout page may help convert at least some of them.

 Here is why an exit promotional popup is a great solution:

 - Shown right when a visitor heads to the X button, it’s impossible to miss

 4. Remind about special deals with a floating bar

-Finally, it might be a good idea to place a floating bar at the top or bottom of a webpage sitewide as a reminder about the ongoing sale.
+Finally, it might be a good idea to place a floating bar reminding about the ongoing sale.
 It helps you ensure your customers are aware of the special deal even if they missed the popup or closed it by mistake.

 You can combine a floating bar with the welcome popup and start displaying it after a visitor spends some time on a webpage.
 Alternatively, you can place the widget on select pages where an attention-grabbing reminder will come useful.